bkw777/WP-2_IC-Card/README.md

 ![](PCB/WP-2-IC_Card_FRAM.svg)

 BOM: https://www.digikey.com/short/hzpzbwz3
+-->

 ## MRAM 512K
+WIP - WIP - WIP
+NOT TESTED

 RAM card without a battery!

 This card is expensive.
 The MRAM chip is $34 by itself, and the 38 pin connector is $10, plus all the rest.
-But this provides 4 128K banks in a single card, and preserves the data without a battery to leak, die, corrode, get shorted from scratched traces on the pcb, etc.
+But this provides 4 128K banks in a single card, and preserves the data without a battery to leak, die, corrode, get shorted from scratched traces on the pcb bottom, etc.
-The card is unpowered when not in the WP-2, so the bare PCB getting scratched and shorted in contact with random items doesn't matter.

 ![](PCB/WP-2_IC-Card_MRAM_512.jpg)
 ![](PCB/WP-2_IC-Card_MRAM_512.slider.jpg)